check-spelling-sandbox/materialize/doc/user/content/manage/monitor/datadog.md

 ## Step 3.
 Build a monitoring dashboard

-With the Prometheus SQL Exporter running SQL queries againt your Materialize region and exporting the results as metrics, and the Datadog Agent routing these metrics to your Datadog account, you're ready to build a monitoring dashboard!
+With the Prometheus SQL Exporter running SQL queries against your Materialize region and exporting the results as metrics, and the Datadog Agent routing these metrics to your Datadog account, you're ready to build a monitoring dashboard!